High Yield ETF (HYLD)

 - Potential for underperformance compared to broader fixed-income markets.

-- Ongoing: The fund's performance is dependent on the sub-advisor's ability to select securities that outperform the broader high-yield market.
+- The fund's performance is dependent on the sub-advisor's ability to select securities that outperform the broader high-yield market.

 - Increased demand for high-yield debt: As investors search for higher yields in a low-interest-rate environment, demand for high-yield debt may increase.
 This could lead to higher asset values and increased inflows for HYLD.
 The high-yield market is estimated to be worth hundreds of billions of dollars, providing ample opportunity for growth.
 Timeline: Ongoing.